discreetlogcontracts/dlcspecs/meeting/meeting_june_9_2020.md

 * We still need to work on standardizing oracle messages
 * Not discussed this week but previously we discussed introducing some format for oracle message templates which can be published to clients (e.g. documented publicly) which enable users to construct the exact messages to be signed by oracles
+* Shared notes on current Oracle API implementations at Suredbits and Crypto Garage

 ## DLCs with Multiple R Values